Revolutionary Communist Party (UK, 1977): Campaign Against Militarism

 In 1993, the party helped launch the Campaign Against Militarism (CAM) to fight against western military intervention.
 CAM organised protests against the military interventions in Somalia, Bosnia and Iraq.
 On 10 September 1993, seventy Somalis and CAM supporters occupied the United States embassy after an alleged massacre of civilians in Mogadishu, the only time it has happened.
 After they were evicted by armed marines, eleven were convicted under the as yet untested criminal trespass laws, but charges were dropped after lawyer Mike Fisher sought to have the case tried in the United States, arguing that the offence, if any, was committed on American soil.
 CAM was the only left-wing group that joined British Serbs in their demonstrations over the military strikes on Yugoslavia in 1994.

 In The Empire Strikes Back, Mike Freeman identified "the metamorphosis of what had long regarded itself as a peace movement into a war movement" after Labour rallied to support the First Iraq War.
 Later, this trend was called "humanitarian imperialism" in Living Marxism.
 The party opposed Western military intervention in Bosnia, Somalia, Kosovo, Iraq and East Timor.

+Ideology

+Taking a line inspired by Vladimir Lenin's work on the relationship between imperialism and reformism, the party originally held that: "the only hope of securing any decent sort of life – or even guaranteeing survival – lies in the working class taking control over society and establishing a system of planned production."

+It further argued that traditional Stalinist and social democratic appeals to the bourgeois state had undermined working-class independence and that as a result an independent vanguard party should be organized to campaign for a distinctly working-class politics.
+In 1978, for example, when the left was strong within the Labour Party, the RCP argued that "Labour is the party which attempts to resolve the crisis by integrating militant working class resistance into the capitalist system".
+This position included a rejection of support for the Labour Party and one that questioned the allegiances of the trade union movement.
+A consequence of this belief was a growing distrust of traditional statist left-wing struggles as reformist.
+According to some, the RCP took a view that reformism consolidated bourgeois ideology in the potential leadership layers of the working class.
+The RCP took a number of positions coined to distinguish independent working-class politics from statist reformism which included: